Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Geometric Interpretation of EDMC Incoherence

-This indicates that, with high probability, the incoherence constant remains in a regime where it does not degrade the recovery guarantees established in \Cref{sec: Analysis results} for data generated from sub-Gaussian distributions.
+We note that \Cref{lem: incoherence ub lemma} shows, with high probability, that the incoherence constant remains in a regime where it does not degrade the recovery guarantees established in \Cref{sec: Analysis results} for data generated from sub-Gaussian distributions.
 We note that this result is very similar to the condition derived in \cite{candes2009exact} for the incoherence of matrices in the random orthogonal model.
-If it is further assumed that the distribution is bounded in such a way that $\Vert\D\Vert_\infty\leq Cr$ for some $\cO(1)$ constant $C$, e.g., if $\mu$ is supported in a ball of radius $r^{1/2}$, then this further reduces the incoherence constant to $\nu=\cO(1)$.

-We note that the analysis in this section exclusively pertained to data generated from isotropic measures.
-These techniques can be extended to centered and bounded anisotropic sub-Gaussian measures, and one can show the resulting bound for $\nu = \cO(\kappa\log{n}/\sqrt{r})$, where $\kappa$ is the condition number of $\X$.
+We comment that the analysis in this section exclusively pertained to data generated from sub-Gaussian isotropic measures for expositional simplicity.
+These techniques can be extended to anisotropic sub-Gaussian measures, and one can show the resulting bound is $\nu = \cO(\kappa+K^2\log{n}/\sqrt{r})$, where $\kappa$ is the condition number of $\X$.
 We provide a proof of this result in \Cref{lem: anisotropic incoherence}.